tangshuang/HHuploadify/README.md

 ```

 ```
-import HHuploadify from 'HHuploadify' // es6
+import HHuploadify from 'hhuploadify' // es6
 ```